AgentA12/Regex_Guide/Develop/gist-template.md

 ### Quantifiers

 Next up are Quantifiers.
-This tokens specify how many instances of a certain character to match.
+This tokens specify how many instances of a certain character the regex will match.

 The first anchor is \*.
 This will match zero or more of the preceding character.